serverless/serverless/docs/providers/cloudflare/guide/intro.md

 Anything that triggers a Cloudflare Worker Event to execute is regarded by the Framework as an **Event**.
 The only event that triggers a Cloudflare Worker is an HTTP request.
 Since the only event that can trigger a Worker is an HTTP request, declaring events is optional, and only used to declare specific endpoints that can be called by [`serverless invoke`](../cli-reference/invoke.md).
 This is useful for defining specific hooks into your application for testing.

 ### Services
 A **Service** is the Serverless Framework's unit of organization.
 You can think of it as a project file, though you can have multiple services for a single application.
-It's where you define your Functions and the routes they will live on, all in one file entitled `serverless.yml`.
+It's where you define your Functions and the routes they will live on, all in one file by default entitled `serverless.yml`.
 Non-Enterprise Cloudflare accounts can only deploy one function (that can be deployed to multiple routes), while Enterprise Cloudflare accounts can deploy multiple functions at once:

 ```yml
 # serverless.yml